 From 2007-2014 I created and taught digital video production and broadcast journalism high school courses.
-Today I work in online ed at the CTSI dept of UCSF.
+Currently at Stanford University with SOM EdTech.

 This is a FormsCentral design template of an exam given to my Beginning Digital Photography students.
 The questions are very basic.
 To use the template, open FormsCentral and go to File>Open and select the FCDT file.
 You can revise it completely to suit your needs.
 I have also included a .pdf version of the form.